Mazzlabs/Mazzlabs.works/README.md

 ## License

-This project is private and proprietary to Joseph Mazzini.
+This project is the unlicensed, publicly available portfolio of Joseph Mazzini.

 ## Contact